Free with RSVP

 Inviting a local network of artists and thinkers, this gathering contemplates and complicates the process of performance making.
 The symposium seeks to focus without centralizing or, more importantly, without further marginalizing, bodies and communities historically associated with abandoned or deemed-unlivable spaces.
 In actively inviting the public to tend to the impulse of traumatophilia, the gathering arouses potential and incites a curiosity for the role of rot when acknowledging these ruins that continue to hold us, our fairy tales and our myths, managing to make us distinct from the rubble itself, and considering the wreckage, the weathered, and the decayed as available remnants for a collision with the future, a biased archive of the past, and a sobering recognition for where we are now.

-A co-presentation between The Invisible Dog Art Center and CPR – Center for Performance Research, both in Brooklyn, NY with further support from the Prohelvetia Global Research Grant and Imbricated Real.
+In Our Decline is co-presented by The Invisible Dog Art Center and CPR – Center for Performance Research, both in Brooklyn, NY.
+Presented in collaboration with Swissnex in Boston and New York with the support of Presence Switzerland, Pro Helvetia Global Travel Grant, Consulate General of Switzerland in New York, and Imbricated Real.

 ABOUT THE ARTISTS